-35 The employer should be notified within five days from the occurrence of sickness, injury, disability or death.
+&lt;sup>40 The employer should be notified within five days from the occurrence of sickness, injury, disability or death.
 Notice is not necessary if the contingency happened during working hours, at the location of work, and/or with the knowledge of the employer or his representative.

-The employee is at the place where his work requires him to be; is performing his official functions; and/or is executing an order for the employer elsewhere.
+&lt;sup>41 The employee is at the place where his work requires him to be; is performing his official functions; and/or is executing an order for the employer elsewhere.